allenai/allennlp/tutorials/getting_started/semantic_parsing.md

 examples (not an exhaustive list): TODO: add links

 `DecoderTrainers`:
-- MaximumMarginalLikelihood (when you have a set of possibly correct action sequences)
+- MaximumMarginalLikelihood (when you have a set of possibly correct action sequences, e.g., after you've done a search for action sequences that match the correct answer to a question)
-- EmpiricalRiskMinimization (when you have a reward function)
+- EmpiricalRiskMinimization (when you have a reward function, e.g., for finished states that tells you whether the logical form executed correctly)

 `TransitionFunctions`:
 - `BasicTransitionFunction`: a simple LSTM decoder with attention that uses a grammar to constrain